-Windows 8 has simplified file sharing, and allow users to easily share files and folders with other users on public network as well as Homegroup.
+Windows 8 and Windows 10 have simplified file sharing, and allow users to easily share files and folders with other users on a public network as well as Homegroup.
 While the method remains the same as what it was in Windows 7, navigating to the settings is a bit different.

 When prompted if you want to turn on sharing and connecting, select the second option that says ‘Yes turn on sharing and connect to devices‘.